fivethirtyeight/nfl-elo-game/README.md

 ```

-On average, your forecasts would have gained 0.0 points per season
+On average, your forecasts would have gotten 641.79 points per season.
+Elo got 641.79 points per season.

 ```

-This makes sense — right now it's just running FiveThirtyEight's Elo model against itself, so it gets 0 points for every game.
+This makes sense — right now it's just running FiveThirtyEight's Elo model against itself, so it gets the same number of points for every game.

 Open up `forecast.py`, change the `HFA` (home field advantage) parameter to 100, and rerun `python eval.py`.
 You should see:

 ```

-On average, your forecasts would have lost 42.9 points per season
+On average, your forecasts would have gotten 601.93 points per season.
+Elo got 641.79 points per season.

 ```